arabellas-craft/arabellas-craft.github.io/_posts/2022-03-26-New-Moon-Ritual-Ideas.md

 ## 6. Closing
 After declaring my intentions for the upcoming month I normally like to do something small to close my ritual.
 Exactly what that that is will vary from month to month, but I may anoint myself with ritual oils, or simply thank all the entities who have helped me with my working and snuff my candles.

-I hope these new moon ritual ideas and journal prompts have given you some ideas for your own new moon ritual.
-Working with the new moon can be extremely powerful and rewarding!
-Let your intuition guide you!
+Embrace the transformative power of the new moon by incorporating these ritual ideas and journal prompts into your divination practice.
+Whether you're a seasoned practitioner or new to the art of divination, the new moon offers a unique opportunity to deepen your intuitive connection and set intentions for personal growth.
+Start your journey of exploration and insight with Juniper Divination, and watch your divination skills flourish under the influence of the new moon's energy.